Corn dog: Preparation

 Corn dogs are often served as street food or as fast food.
 For the best and freshest preparation, some vendors or restaurateurs dip and fry their corn dogs just before serving.
 Some corn dog purveyors sell pre-made frozen corn dogs, which are then thawed and fried again, or browned in an oven.

-Corn dogs can also be found at almost any supermarket and convenience store store in North America as frozen foods as well as served hot and ready to eat.
-Pre-made frozen corn dogs can also be heated in a microwave oven, but the cornbread coating will lack texture.
+Corn dogs can also be found at almost any supermarket and convenience store in North America as frozen foods as well as served hot and ready to eat.
+Pre-made frozen corn dogs can also be heated in a microwave oven, but the cornbread coating will lack crisp texture.

 Variations

 One cheesy variation is prepared either with melted cheese between the hot dog and the breading or by using a cheese-filled hot dog.

 Another version is the "cornbrat" (or "corn brat"), which is a corn dog made with bratwurst instead of a wiener or hot dog.

 Small corn dogs, known as "corn puppies", "mini corn dogs", or "corn dog nuggets", are a variation served in some restaurants, generally on the children's menu or at fast food establishments.
 A serving includes multiple pieces, usually 10.
 In contrast to their larger counterparts, corn puppies are normally served stickless as finger food.

 A breakfast version of the corn dog features a breakfast sausage in place of the hot dog, and pancake batter in place of the cornmeal.
 This variation is commonly called a "pancake on a stick".
 It was formerly served by the drive-in restaurant Sonic, but it is now made by companies such as Jimmy Dean.

 Both vegetarian corn dogs and corn dog nuggets are made as meatless alternatives by many of the same companies that produce vegetarian hot dogs.